What does it mean to be a Project SEARCH Intern?

 What are the hours?

-Interns are expected to work at their job placement site from 8:30 AM to 3 PM each workday.
-These times do not include transportation.
+Interns are expected to work at their job placement site from 8:30 AM to 2:30 PM each workday.

 How do interns get to work?

-If you/your student needs transportation, Berrien RESA will work with your residential district to arrange transportation to and from Corewell Health.
+If you/your student needs transportation, Berrien RESA will work with your resident district to arrange transportation to and from Corewell Health.

 Are participants required to work with specific agencies?

-Yes, interns are required to have open cases with Michigan Rehabilitative Services and understand that Berrien RESA will serve as their operating district.
+Yes, interns are required to have an open case with Michigan Rehabilitative Services and understand that Berrien RESA will serve as their operating district.
 Based on the intern’s needs, other agencies may provide additional support.

 What do applicants do once they are accepted into the Program?

-After receiving an acceptance letter, applicants will be invited to a New Intern Orientation meeting at Corewell Health Medical Center in St. Joseph, which will outline all the requirements (such as drug screening, tuberculosis testing, and background checks) and support meetings interns must attend before their first day of work.
+After receiving an acceptance letter, applicants will be invited to a New Intern Orientation meeting at Corewell Health Medical Center in St. Joseph, which will outline all the requirements (such as drug screening, tuberculosis testing, and background checks) and Career Camp.

 What happens at the New Intern Orientation meeting?